spacegraphcats/spacegraphcats/doc/01-running-spacegraphcats.md

 The `spacegraphcats` script has several targets, in addition to `search`.

-* `python -m spacegraphcats twofoo build` will build the catlas
+* `python -m spacegraphcats run twofoo build` will build the catlas
 * `python -m spacegraphcats twofoo clean` should remove the build targets.
 * `python -m spacegraphcats twofoo extract_contigs` -- get contigs for search results; see above.
 * `python -m spacegraphcats twofoo extract_reads` -- get reads for search results; see above.